-- Demonstrate an understanding that safeguarding is everyone's responsibility - Maintain and demonstrate a mind set of "it could happen here" - Do all they can within the capacity of their role, to keep ensure that children are protected from harm - Do all they can within the capacity of their role, to ensure that children grow up in circumstances consistent with safe and effective care - Do all they can within the capacity of their role, to ensure that children have the best outcomes

-- Report cases of suspected abuse to the DSL.
-This will be done as soon as possible using the school's agreed format - Report lower level concerns to the DSL using the school's agreed format - Monitor all pupils, particularly those that are deemed vulnerable - Report any concerns regarding adults conduct to the DSL or Headteacher - All staff, if they have concerns, these should be acted on immediately and should always speak to the DSL or Deputy, early information sharing being vital in keeping children safe.
-In exceptional circumstances staff should consider speaking to a member of SLT or Children's Social Care to discuss safeguarding concerns if the DSL is not immediately available. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments - Ensure that the school has suitably trained Key Adult/s in order to fulfil its obligations under Operation Encompass - Ensure that the school's commitment to Operation Encompass is known throughout the school community via the means of staff training, parental letters, posters and the school website
+- Demonstrate an understanding that safeguarding is everyone's responsibility - Maintain and demonstrate a mind set of "it could happen here" - Do all they can within the capacity of their role, to keep ensure that children are protected from harm - ALL staff are fully aware of the importance of mental health in relation to safeguarding and are aware of the addition of mental health in the definition of safeguarding.
+(Definition above.) - All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - Do all they can within the capacity of their role, to ensure that children grow up in circumstances consistent with safe and effective care - Do all they can within the capacity of their role, to ensure that children have the best outcomes - Report cases of suspected abuse or concerns to the DSL.
+This will be done as soon as possible by logging on CPOMS - Report lower level concerns to the DSL - Monitor all pupils, particularly those that are deemed vulnerable - Report any concerns regarding adults conduct to the DSL- Joanne Loxam - All staff, if they have concerns, should be act immediately and should always speak to the DSL or Deputy, recognising that early information sharing is vital in keeping children safe.
+In exceptional circumstances staff will consider speaking to a member of SLT or Children's Social Care to discuss safeguarding concerns if the DSL is not immediately available as all staff are aware that ANYBODY can make a referral. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.